cybersamx/python-recipes/README.md

-# python-recipes
+# Python-recipes

-Playground and collection of python code.
+A collection of quick reference, gists, playground, and sample code.